nikogura/jwt-ssh-agent-go/README.md

 Also included is a Gin Middleware example [ssh_agent_middleware.go](pkg/agentjwt/ssh_agent_middleware.go).
 Note the registration of the signing method.
 If you don't register this packages signing method, you'll try to parse and verify the JWT's with a standard EdDSA signature, which doesn't work.

+The crux of using this server side is this:

+    // Register the ssh-agent signing method, or we won't be able to verify the signed tokens signingMethodED25519Agent := &SigningMethodED25519Agent{"EdDSA", crypto.SHA256}

+    jwtv4.RegisterSigningMethod(signingMethodED25519Agent.Alg(), func() jwtv4.SigningMethod {
+      return signingMethodED25519Agent
+    })

+    sub, token, err := VerifyToken(tokenString, audience, v.PubKeyFunc, nil)
+    if err != nil {
+      ctx.AbortWithError(http.StatusUnauthorized, fmt.Errorf("invalid token or user not found: %s", err)) return
+    }

+You *must* register the signing method with the JWT package before trying to call VerifyToken() or your JWT's will fail to parse - no matter how valid they are.

 ## Testing

 There is a CLI client program included in this repository largely for testing and example purposes.